ismailceylan/restorm/README.md

 ```

 ```
-GET /api/v1.0/posts?field[]=id,title,author_id&field[comments]=id,post_id,author,comment&field[comments.reactions]=comment_id,reaction
+GET /api/v1.0/posts?field[]=id,title,author_id&field[comments]=id,author_id,comment&field[comments.author]=id,username
 ```

 ## Pagination
 Pagination is a process of dividing a large set of data into smaller and more manageable chunks.
 Restorm provides basic and advanced pagination support.

 ### Basic Pagination
 We can accomplish this process manually by using the `page` and `limit` methods.

-The `page` method is used to specify the page number.
-The `limit` method is used to specify the number of items per page.
+With two of these methods, we can get the desired paginated results.

 So, let's see how we can use these methods.